-The majority of the personal information that I collect or hold about you is provided by you to me either directly or through my Instructing Solicitor.
+The majority of the personal information that I collect or hold about you is provided by you to me.
 Some information might be obtained from third parties such as other legal professionals or experts, witnesses and courts and other tribunals.